Skip to main content

 • 1:00pm - 5:00pm

-• CATIA Magic EE Architecture Plugin: Bridging MBSE and E/E Systems Design (A)
+• CATIA Magic EE Architecture Plugin and Platform Integration (A)

 Location: Crystal 3